What Is a TWIC Card and How Do You Get One?

 How to Renew Your TWIC Card

 Renewing your TWIC card follows the same process as the original application.
-Truckers need to fill out the same application form and book an appointment for each renewal.
-The only difference is price, as renewals cost less.
+Truckers need to fill out the same application form and book an appointment for each TWIC card renewal.

 Once a trucker receives their new card, they need to return or destroy the expired card.